 What design needs

-Design needs the pack to hold together technically.
+Design needs the report to hold together technically.
 Room references, emitter context, electrical evidence, cylinder position, and outdoor-unit location all need to be visible in one route.
 If those parts are scattered, the heat pump survey PDF becomes harder to trust even if the raw evidence exists.

 What install teams need